What is prototype?

 verbalize the code

-• The first thing in the local execution context is assigning the implicit parameter this;
+The first thing in the local execution context is assigning the implicit parameter

-• this is assigned to what this was when function add1 was defined, meaning add1 was saved as a label in memory for that function code with hidden stuff in it, including a hidden property saying when add1 is called, this assignment is to the this when add1 was saved.
+was saved as a label in memory for that function code with hidden stuff in it, including a hidden property saying whenadd1

 map it out